-Introduction to the DIR-FCD Model for Parents and Professionals
+Introduction to the DIR-FCD Model Webcast Series

-The Introduction to the DIR-FCD™ model course is a self-directed, on-line, webcast series.
+The Introduction to the DIR-FCD™ model program is a self-directed, on-line, webcast series.
 The program is designed to provide an overview of the DIR-FCD model including Floortime principles and strategies for parents and family members, clinicians, educators and administrators, public service providers and the general public.

 This webcast series is more general in focus than the Parent Education Program and Profectum Parent Toolbox.
 It contains a series of 15 webcasts on a well-rounded range of DIR-FCD topics, including the basics of how to use the model.
 This series has a lifespan perspective, and although introductory has a lot of depth!